aidenraadh/pern-clothing-store-pos-app/README.md

 1. Create `.env` file inside client folder based on the `.env.example` file.
 2. Create ENV files inside server folder based on the `.env.example` file.
 For development the name should be `development.env`, for production the name should be `production.env` and so on.
 3. Create `.env` file inside client folder based on the `.env.example` file.
-4. Run `node server/utils/generateKeyPair.js` to generate private and public key for JWT authentication.
 5. For development mode, `docker-compose -f docker-compose.dev.yml up -d` from root folder.
-6. Run the migration files from server command line with `npx sequelize-cli db:migrate`.
+4. From your server's container run `node utils/generateKeyPair.js` to generate private and public key for JWT authentication.
+6. From your server's container run `npx sequelize-cli db:migrate` to migrate your database.
-7. Run the seeder files from server command line with `npx sequelize-cli db:seed:all` (optional).
+7. From your server's container run `npx sequelize-cli db:seed:all` to seed your database (optional).

 ### Server Initialization